datianshi/spring-mvc-cf-broker/README.md

    Since client binded to another new service, the key-values are empty at http://client.10.244.0.34.xip.io/map

-5. Rebind to test-service and access the map to find the old key values input in step 2.
+5. Rebind to test-service and access the map to find the old key values created in step 2.

-###Explanation.....